luskaner/aoe2DELanServerLauncherCompanion/README.md

 ## Libraries

 * `FakeOnline.dll`: Fakes an internet always online behaviour.
 It is essential so that [Age LAN Server](https://github.com/luskaner/ageLANServer) can be used 100% offline.
+Currently, not working for AoE III: DE.
 * *more to come...*

 ## Minimum system requirements